koenpunt/capistrano-nvm/README.md

 set :nvm_type, :system
 ```

-When NVM is installed in a custom location:
+When nvm is installed in a custom location:

 ```ruby
 set :nvm_node, 'lts'